Logo

-Shirley MacLaine was born on Shirley MacLean Beaty, April 24,1934 and is an American actress, author and former dancer.
+Shirley MacLaine was born on Shirley MacLean Beaty; April 24,1934 and is an American actress and author.

 2.

-Shirley MacLaine has been honored with a Gala Tribute from the Film Society of Lincoln Center in 1995, the Golden Globe Cecil B DeMille Award in 1998, the AFI Life Achievement Award in 2012, and the Kennedy Center Honor in 2013.
+Shirley MacLaine has been honored with the Film Society of Lincoln Center Tribute in 1995, the Cecil B DeMille Award in 1998, the AFI Life Achievement Award in 2012, and the Kennedy Center Honor in 2014.

 3.

-Shirley MacLaine rose to prominence with starring roles in Around the World in 80 Days, Some Came Running, Ask Any Girl, The Apartment, The Children's Hour, Irma la Douce, Sweet Charity, and Being There.
+Shirley MacLaine rose to prominence with starring roles in Around the World in 80 Days, Some Came Running, Ask Any Girl, The Apartment, The Children's Hour, Irma la Douce, and Sweet Charity.

 4.